rishiraj-yuvaraj/rishi-react/README.md

 ### Deployment

-I Deployed my project in Netlify.
+I Deployed my project in Netlify (https://soft-boba-9c2d3a.netlify.app), you can gothrough my Web App.